 Transactional search intent concerns the purchase of goods or services.
 A search for “iPhone 11 buy” yields very different results to the previous example.
 The user is shown a knowledge panel SERP feature, encouraging them to shop now at competitive price points.
 In addition, there are three different ads at the top of the page.
 The user is clearly still in the process of buying an iPhone, but their search intent is a lot more clear than when they were searching for “iPhone 11 processor speed”.

 Commercial investigation intent is when someone is looking to buy a product or service in the future, but wants to do some more research before committing to purchase.
 When purchasing an iPhone the user may want to see what other users think of it.
 It is an expensive purchase after all.
 In this case a user might search for “iPhone 11 reviews”, which again brings up very different search results.
 This search query brings up a featured snippet, people also ask section, videos and a knowledge panel, as highlighted below.

 Navigational search intent occurs when a user is searching for a specific brand, business or website.
 Following our iPhone example, a user with navigational search intent may want to buy their iPhone from the official Apple website, so in this case they may simply search for “Apple”.

 Considering SERP Features

-From the examples above it’s clear that the predominant elements of these SERPs aren’t organic search results.
+The predominant elements of most SERPs aren’t organic search results.
 They’re features such as videos and ads.
 Getting your website into these search features isn’t easy.
 You either have to have a large advertising budget, or spend a large amount of budget investing in SEO.
 Either way, it’s worth considering the SERP landscape before choosing one over the other.
 Improving organic ranking for a keyword might not be the best strategy when the SERP is dominated by ads, and vice versa.